xi/flekky/README.md

 An overview of what each of them does:

 -   `pages`: Your dynamic content, so to speak.
-These are Markdown files, but they also contain some [YAML] data at the top.
+These are Markdown files, but they also contain some [YAML] data at the top. `index.md` is special because all its metadata is added to `site` , so you can use it to set the title of the complete website.

 -   `static`: Static files like CSS, JavaScript and images.